• Skip to primary navigation

 • As mentioned above, you can replace lard with shortening.

-• There is no need to roll the dough for making the base of the cake.
+• There is no need to roll the dough to make the base of the cake.
 Just press it with your fingers inside the baking dish.

 • Freeze the dough needed for the crumble, this way you will be able to grate it over the cake.
 I use the larger holes of a box grater.